We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • Instructions are poor but videos are available

-The Carmyra chainsaw mill uses the same popular and effective design as many competitors.
-The manufacturer uses a combination of steel and aluminum, resulting in a good balance between strength and portability.
+The Carmyra portable chainsaw mill uses the same popular and effective design as many competitors.
+It’s made from a combination of galvanized steel and aluminum, resulting in a good balance between strength and portability.
+For those who process lumber infrequently or need relatively low lumber volumes, this sawmill is a good tool with a competitive price.

-This 24-inch model is particularly suitable for those who only need to mill small to medium-size logs.
-As is common, the clamp reduces the overall cutting width, in this case by approximately 4½ inches.
+This 24-inch Carmyra model is particularly suitable for those who only need to mill small to medium-size logs.
+As is common, the clamp reduces the overall cutting width, in this case, by approximately 4½ inches.
 This results in a maximum cut of little more than 18 inches.
-While it’s smaller than many competitors, the Carmyra still produces planks that are useful for a wide variety of projects.
-For those who mill lumber infrequently or need relatively low lumber volumes, the 24-inch Carmyra is a good choice at a competitive price.
+While it’s smaller than many competitors, the Carmyra still produces planks that are useful for a wide range of projects.

 Get the Carmyra 24-inch chainsaw mill at Amazon.